 Why the other options are incorrect:

-You have a Microsoft Foundry project that contains a generative AI model deployment.
+You have a Microsoft Foundry project that contains a vision-enabled model deployment.

-You need to develop an application that sends requests to the deployed model.
+You are developing an application that sends images to the model.

 Full Exam Access, Actual Exam Questions, Validated Answers, Anytime Anywhere, No Download Limits, No Practice Limits